purnima99/EmotionDetection/README.md

-# UCS757-Emotion Detection in Audio Files (Speech & Songs)
+# Emotion Detection in Audio Files (Speech & Songs)

-Built deep learning model that detects 8 different kind of emotions - neutral, calm, happy, sad, angry, fearful, disgust and surprised in any user uploaded audio file.
+A deep learning model that detects 8 different kind of emotions - neutral, calm, happy, sad, angry, fearful, disgust and surprised in any user uploaded audio file.
 Web Application developed using Django.

 ## Table of contents